Things to do in Paris

 It’s down to personal preference, but most travellers find the Orsay far less overwhelming than the famous Louvre.
 In addition, exploring the Orsay feels like a pure celebration of the artistic genius cultivated in Paris.
 Rodin, Monet, Cezanne, Degas, Manet, Renoir, Seurat, Gauguin, Van Gogh… not all French, or Parisian, but all showcased at the Orsay.
 The building itself is a gorgeous repurposed train station that offers the perfect setting.
 Avoid visiting on Tuesday when the Louvre is closed.

 Yes, the towers, specifically.
-Notre Dame’s interior is certainly worth a visit, but can feel a little samey if you've already seen a lot of Europe's great cathedrals.
-The roof and towers are a very different, uniquely Parisian story.
+The interior of Notre Dame - the spiritual heart of France - is free to visit and its many Gothic details shouldn't be missed.
+But the roof and towers are a huge part of what makes this grand lady so special.
 Those gargoyles are worth seeing up close, and they have one of the best views in Paris!
-Yes, there is queue.
+Yes, there is a queue.
 Yes, there is an entry fee.
 Yes, you have to climb the stairs.
 Yes, it’s worth it.

 Want to take in the grandeur and beauty of the Champs Elysees without wandering through the crowd?
 Climb to the top of the Arc de Triomphe at sunset, and watch the City of Lights come to life piece by piece.
 Then linger to admire this stunning national monument on its own terms.
 You’ll probably still want to stroll down the Champs Elysees when you’re done.